davisjam/davisjam.github.io/auto-publications.md

 ## Technical reports

+1. *Why Johnny Signs with Sigstore: Examining Tooling as a Factor in Software Signing Adoption in the Sigstore Ecosystem*.
+ Kalu, Okorafor, Singla, Torres-Arias, and **Davis**.
+ arXiv 2025.
+ <a href="https://arxiv.org/pdf/2503.00271"><i class="fas fa-file-pdf"></i></a>
-1. *Detecting Active and Stealthy Typosquatting Threats in Package Registries*.
+2. *Detecting Active and Stealthy Typosquatting Threats in Package Registries*.
  Jiang, Cakar, Lysenko, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2502.20528"><i class="fas fa-file-pdf"></i></a>
-2. *Large Language Models for Energy-Efficient Code: Emerging Results and Future Directions*.
+3. *Large Language Models for Energy-Efficient Code: Emerging Results and Future Directions*.
  Peng, Gupte, Eliopoulos, Ho, Mantri, Deng, Jiang, Lu, Läufer, Thiruvathukal, and **Davis**.
  arXiv 2024.
  <a href="https://arxiv.org/pdf/2410.09241"><i class="fas fa-file-pdf"></i></a>
-3. *SoK: A Literature and Engineering Review of Regular Expression Denial of Service*.
+4. *SoK: A Literature and Engineering Review of Regular Expression Denial of Service*.
  Bhuiyan, Cakar, Burmane, **Davis**, and Staicu.
  arXiv 2024.
  <a href="https://arxiv.org/abs/2406.11618"><i class="fas fa-file-pdf"></i></a>
-4. *A Partial Replication of MaskFormer in TensorFlow on TPUs for the TensorFlow Model Garden*.
+5. *A Partial Replication of MaskFormer in TensorFlow on TPUs for the TensorFlow Model Garden*.
  Purohit, Jiang, Ravikiran, and **Davis**.
  arXiv 2024.
  <a href="https://arxiv.org/abs/2404.18801"><i class="fas fa-file-pdf"></i></a>
-5. *Naming Practices of Pre-Trained Models in Hugging Face*.
+6. *Naming Practices of Pre-Trained Models in Hugging Face*.
  Jiang, Cheung, Kim, Kim, Thiruvathukal, and **Davis**.
  arXiv 2024.
  <a href="https://arxiv.org/abs/2310.01642"><i class="fas fa-file-pdf"></i></a>
-6. *An Experience Report on Machine Learning Reproducibility: Guidance for Practitioners and TensorFlow Model Garden Contributors*.
+7. *An Experience Report on Machine Learning Reproducibility: Guidance for Practitioners and TensorFlow Model Garden Contributors*.
  Banna, Chinnakotla, Yan, Vegesana, Vivek, Krishnappa, Jiang, Lu, Thiruvathukal, and **Davis**.
  arXiv 2021.
  <a href="https://arxiv.org/abs/2107.00821"><i class="fas fa-file-pdf"></i></a>